TheParaziT/anomaly-modding-book/docs/modding-tools/achive-compilers-decompilers/shaders-xrlc-xr-cdc.md

 ## About

-Compiler, decompiler of archives (shaders_xrlc.xr) with Compiler Shaders.
+Compiler, decompiler of archives (shaders_xrlc.xr) with Compile Shaders.

 ### General